Sharing is caring!

 • There is no right or wrong side.

 Gauge is not important for this project.
-You can adjust the size by starting it with any even number of chains and crochet as many rows as needed to your desired length.
+You can adjust the size by starting it with any even number of chains and crocheting as many rows as needed to your desired length.

 But for reference the pattern gauge is 11.5 sts x 9 rows = 4”, considering you will use the same yarn and hook size I did.